 - Contemporary approaches to financial planning and cost measurement and management.

 - Dividisionalised performance evaluation.

 - Approaches to and issues in generating and monitoring quality.

 On successful completion of this module, you will be expected to be able to:

 - Discuss the need for management and strategic planning. and control, and identify and evaluate the various forms of controls.

 - Discuss the use of and apply financial performance and non-financial performance measures.

-- Understand the significance of quality within the internal and external activity of an organization, and how to improve it.
+- Understand the significance of quality within the internal and external activity of an organisation, and how to improve it.

-- Explain, apply and evaluate the various contemporary performance measurement and management frameworks
+- Explain, apply and evaluate a range of various contemporary performance measurement and management frameworks.